How to Transfer Files from Android to PC — Wireless Methods

 Your router assigns IP addresses dynamically by default — your phone's address can change when it reconnects.
 Two fixes:

-• Quick fix: just check the address in AnExplorer each time you start the server
+• Quick fix: just check the address in AnExplorer each time you start Device Connect

 • Permanent fix: assign a static IP to your phone in your router's DHCP settings (use your phone's MAC address as the identifier)

-1. Ensure Network Discovery is enabled: Settings → Network & Internet → Advanced network settings → Advanced sharing settings → Turn on network discovery
+1. Ensure Network Discovery is enabled on the PC: Settings → Network & Internet → Advanced network settings → Advanced sharing settings → Turn on network discovery

 Why Not Just Use USB?